Navee82/Minecraft-mod-swapper/README.md

 Hope it'll be useful !

-### What is upcoming ?
+## What is upcoming ?

-I'm currently working on making the setting ("options") tab working and a "Help" menu.
+I'm currently working on making a "Help" menu.
 The firt release is also planned asap, with the compiled file to make it easier to use.
 I'm planning to add an english translation and a language system directly in the python file, via languages files.
 I also have making the UI and UX way better in mind. (but later, i don't have the skills for now.)